digital-asset/lib-finance/docs/Reference_Model.md

 ## Data Types

-<a name="type-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendlifecycleresult-3407"></a>**data** [EquityStockCashDividendLifecycle\_Result](#type-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendlifecycleresult-3407)
+<a name="type-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendresult-97696"></a>**data** [EquityStockCashDividend\_Result](#type-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendresult-97696)

-> The outputs of the EquityStockCashDividendLifecycle_Process choice.
+> The outputs of the EquityStockCashDividend_Lifecycle choice.
 >
-> <a name="constr-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendlifecycleresult-55470"></a>[EquityStockCashDividendLifecycle\_Result](#constr-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendlifecycleresult-55470)
+> <a name="constr-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendresult-47599"></a>[EquityStockCashDividend\_Result](#constr-da-finance-instrument-equity-stock-lifecycle-equitystockcashdividendresult-47599)
 >
 > > | Field                                                                                  | Type                                                                                   | Description |
 > > | :------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------- | :---------- |